 When it comes to furniture layout, the pieces themselves usually dictate the space.
-A sofa goes along the longest wall, with tables and other seating arranged to accommodate the preferences of the owner: Friendly open floorplans are great for entertaining, while closed, intimate spaces are great for solitude.
+Your sofa may be against the longest wall, and tables or seating can be arranged to accommodate your personal style preferences.
+Friendly, open floorplans are great for entertaining, while closed, intimate spaces are well-suited for solitude.

 Sometimes the problem is not so much what to use the room for, but how to dictate its flow.
-Small spaces are often in need of distinct sections as much as large rooms are; both tasks can present their own challenges.
-With that in mind, we reached out to Max Humphrey Interior Design, Black Lacquer Design, and Edyta & Co. for some ideas on how to divide a room.
+Small spaces are often in need of distinct sections as much as large rooms are—but both tasks can present their own challenges.
+Whether you need to divide a small living room or upgrade your bedroom flow, interior designers have a solution for every layout.
+With that in mind, we reached out to Max Humphrey Interior Design, Caitlin Murray of Black Lacquer Design, and Edyta Czajkowska of Edyta & Co. for some ideas on how to divide a room.

 Use Furniture to Divide a Room

 "Small rooms don't have to have small design moments," says interior designer Max Humphrey.
 "If anything, each decision you make is more important than in a large room because every piece is focal."
 Depending on where you style your furniture, you can visually divide the space to create specific areas.
 "I like furniture that can be used in multiple ways, like a sofa-back table that’s wide enough to pull out and use as a dining table if you don't have room for a formal dining space," he says."